anatolii-me/house_sale_price_regression/README.md

 ## Conclusion

 The project successfully delivered two regression models that exceed the accuracy requirements.
-The advanced **Gradient Boosting model is 33% more efficient** than the base model, and **almost twice as accurate as originally required** than the baseline model, providing highly accurate price predictions.
+The advanced **Gradient Boosting model is 33% more efficient** than the base model, and **almost twice as accurate as originally required**.
 Both model results have been saved for easy interpretation.

 ## Files